ASHTOW2102/ML_PROJECTS/README.md

 git clone https://github.com/ASHTOW2102/ML_PROJECTS.git

 # Navigate into the project folder
-cd ML_PROJECTS

-# Open the folder in VS Code
-code .
+cd (choose the project which you want to access)